Our Wilderness Home

 Everyone knows the value of getting away from routines and technology to spend time in nature.
 Around the world, kids feel a different kind of energy take hold as their camp busses roll off highways through camp gates each summer.

 Six of those camps are located in Algonquin Park, one of the world's greatest nature preserves.
 And if getting into nature helps kids hear themselves think, living in Algonquin Park helps them hear their hearts sing.

-Algonquin is a wilderness, a 3000 square mile refuge of lakes, rivers and forest.
-Teepee Lake, our home, is deep in the interior of Algonquin, far from the buzzing of speedboats, cottages and other development.
+Algonquin is a wilderness, a 7653 square kilometer refuge of lakes, rivers and forest.
+Tepee Lake, our home, is deep in the interior of Algonquin, far from the buzzing of speedboats, cottages and other development.